They (Onix) made solid recommendations on how to deploy and manage the environment.

 “Our industry is slow to adopt new technology; users can be uncomfortable with it.
 While adoption varies across the company, some users have very successfully adapted and are much more productive,” Harris said.

-When analyzing Onix’s role in the G Suite migration, Harris commented, “They’re very knowledgeable and kept us organized on the project management side.
+When analyzing Onix’s role in the Google Workspace, Harris commented, “They’re very knowledgeable and kept us organized on the project management side.
 They made solid recommendations on how to deploy and manage the environment.
 Onix validated our change management approach.
 The technical team was excellent and quickly resolved any issues.”

 As an example of the success of the deployment process, Harris explained, “We wanted a single sign-on solution designed for iOS devices.
 Google says that doesn’t exist and can’t happen.
 But Hill York and Onix implemented it along with Google MDM features and a device management policy application.”